pottedmeat7/OpenVR-WalkInPlace/Readme.md

 If you want to update a profile with new settings you need to select the profile and delete it and re-create a "New Profile".

+If you name a profile with the name "default" it will be the initially loaded profile once SteamVR is started.

 ## Initial Setup
 ### Boost
 1. Goto https://sourceforge.net/projects/boost/files/boost-binaries/1.63.0/